 6 Diversity College Essay Examples

-What is the Diversity Essay?
+What Is the Diversity Essay?

 While working on your college applications, you may come across essays that focus on diversity, culture, or values.
 The purpose of these essays is to highlight any diverse views or opinions that you may bring to campus.
 Colleges want a diverse student body that’s made up of different backgrounds, religions, ethnicities, sexual orientations, and interests.
 These essay prompts are a way for them to see what students can bring to their school.

 In this post, we will share six essays written by real students that cover the topic of culture and diversity.
 We’ll also include what each essay did well and where there is room for improvement.
-Hopefully, this will be a useful resource to inspire your diversity essay.
+Hopefully, this will be a useful resource to inspire your own diversity essay.